by Bill Berkowitz

-The Jim Crow Museum of Racist Memorabilia, located at Ferris State University in Big Rapids, Michigan, contains thousands of items of despicable racist ephemera - mostly, but not entirely, emanating from the era of Jim Crow - but has as its overarching goal the promotion of racial understanding and the improvement of racial relations.
-While the museum's displays mostly come from the era of Jim Crow, museum officials emphasize that negative caricatures of Black people did not end with that period.
+While The Jim Crow Museum of Racist Memorabilia, contains thousands of items of despicable racist ephemera – mostly, but not entirely, emanating from the era of Jim Crow – its overarching goal is the promotion of racial understanding and the improvement of racial relations.
+While the museum’s displays mostly come from the era of Jim Crow, museum officials emphasize that negative caricatures of Black people did not end with that period.
 A large display of racist objects produced in the 21st century demonstrates the ways in which Jim Crow-era attitudes and behavior continue to exist.

-Nevertheless, the majority of the museum's grotesquely racist artifacts date back to the Jim Crow era.
-They include a 1930s party game called "72 Pictured Party Stunts," which includes a card depicting a dark Black boy with bulging eyes and blood-red lips eating a watermelon as large as he is and instructs players to "go through the motions of a colored boy eating watermelon?"
-Other racist memorabilia include the "N***** Milk" cartoon, in which a sweet, little Black baby is suckling out of an ink jar, countless mammy renderings on salt and pepper shakers, and postcards of Black people being whipped and hanging from trees.
+The museum’s grotesquely racist artifacts include a 1930s party game called “72 Pictured Party Stunts,” which includes a card depicting a dark Black boy with bulging eyes and blood-red lips eating a watermelon as large as he is and instructs players to “go through the motions of a colored boy eating watermelon?”
+Other racist memorabilia include the “N***** Milk” cartoon, in which a sweet, little Black baby is suckling out of an ink jar, countless mammy renderings on salt and pepper shakers, and postcards of Black people being whipped and hanging from trees.

 The racist memorabilia in the museum was all collected over the past three decades by David Pilgrim, an African-American former sociology professor who has devoted his adult life to raising awareness about racism through the museum and its traveling exhibits.
 In addition to founding the museum, Pilgrim is a filmmaker, who in 2004, produced – with Clayton Rye – the award-winning documentary, Jim Crow’s Museum, to explain his approach to battling racism.